kbrandon19/Testimonial-Grid/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Testimonials Grid Section solution using Tailwind CSS & HTML

 This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents